 There is currently an increased supply of larger three- to four-bedroom stand-alone homes on sizeable lots.
 It has also become clear that home values in Bolton have reached a level that many children who may have grown up in Town can no longer afford.
-The increasing real estate prices are making it difficult for town employees, young families, and elderly current residents to afford Bolton.
+The increasing real estate prices are making it difficult for town employees, regional school district employees, young professionals, young families, and elderly current residents to afford Bolton.